 Across the country and across the state, places like Dunedin, Winter Garden and Inverness enjoy extensive, connected multi-modal pathways, but shockingly, Naples does not.
 The Gordon River Greenway and the Rich King Memorial Greenway are heavily used and very popular with residents and visitors to the area, but they are 4-miles in length or less and are not connected to other safe pathways.
 The project provides a safe network of multi-modal pathways, making Southwest Florida safer for cyclists and pedestrians.

-Naples Pathways Coalition is thrilled to announce the Paradise Coast Trail.
-We envision this to be a premier 70+ mile trail built exclusively for safe and enjoyable walking, running and biking.
+Naples Pathways Coalition is thrilled to announce the Paradise Coast Trail, which will be a premier 70+ mile trail built exclusively for safe and enjoyable walking, running and biking.

-The Paradise Coast Trail will connect Naples, Ave Maria, Immokalee and other areas within and beyond Collier County.
+The Paradise Coast Trail (PCT) will connect Naples to Bonita Springs, Collier Seminole State Park, Ave Maria and other areas within and beyond Collier County.
 It will expand transportation options, improve health and wellness, reduce our carbon footprint and provide a destination to experience the Paradise Coast's unique beauty.
-It will drive quality of life and healthier lifestyles, yield economic benefits to the county, increases property values, and enable greater safety for walkers, runners, recreational and commuter bicyclists.
+The PCT will drive quality of life and healthier lifestyles, yield economic benefits to the county, increases property values, and enable greater safety for walkers, runners, recreational and commuter bicyclists.

-The first segment we are working on is the connection of the Gordon River Greenway (4 miles) and the Rich King Memorial Greenway (3 miles).
-This will be an important first phase.
+The first segment we are focusing on is the connection of the Gordon River Greenway (4 miles) and the Rich King Memorial Greenway (3 miles), then to the new Paradise Coast Sports Complex.
+This will be an exciting and important first phase!